UX design for beginners: basics, examples and first steps

 - reduces support requests

-UX design acts as a lever: Small improvements have big effects.
-If you increase your conversion rate from 2% to 3%, that's an increase of 50%.
-Your turnover therefore increases by 50%.
-For an online shop with 100,000 monthly visitors, this means 1,000 additional customers per month.
+UX design acts as a lever: small improvements have big effects.
+If you increase your conversion rate from 2% to 3%, that’s an increase of 50%.
+Your revenue therefore increases by 50%.
+For an online shop with 100,000 monthly visitors, that means 1,000 additional customers per month.

 The most expensive UX mistakes are:

-- Complicated checkout processes (68% cancellation rate on average)
+- Complicated checkout processes (68% abandonment rate on average)

-- slow load times (every second costs 7% conversions)
+- slow load times (every second costs 7% in conversions)

 - unclear navigation (40% of users leave a website immediately if they can’t find their way around).

-Calculation example: A Swiss online shop with 500,000 francs monthly turnover loses around 125,000 francs of potential revenue due to poor UX.
-That's 1.5 million francs per year, enough to finance an entire UX team.
+Calculation example: a Swiss online shop with 500,000 francs monthly revenue loses around 125,000 francs in potential income due to poor UX.
+That’s 1.5 million francs per year — enough to finance an entire UX team.

-There are also hidden costs: More support requests mean higher personnel costs, frustrated customers leave bad reviews, employees waste time on work that wouldn't be necessary.
+There are also hidden costs: more support requests mean higher staffing costs, frustrated customers leave bad reviews, and employees waste time on work that wouldn’t be necessary.

 UX design as a competitive advantage

 In saturated markets, it is often not the best product that counts, but the best experience.
-One Capgemini study with over 3,300 consumers shows: 81% of customers are willing to pay more for a better customer experience.
-PWC found that companies can impose a price premium of up to 16% for superior experiences.
+A Capgemini study with over 3,300 consumers shows: 81% of customers are willing to pay more for a better customer experience.
+PwC found that companies can command a price premium of up to 16% for superior experiences.

 UX design creates an emotional connection to your brand.
-Customers don't stay because of your features, but because of the feeling that your product conveys.
-Apple is the best example: Technically, other smartphones are often superior, but Apple dominates through superior UX.
+Customers don’t stay because of your features, but because of the feeling your product conveys.
+Apple is the best example: technically, other smartphones are often superior, but Apple dominates through superior UX.

-Getting started: How to get started with UX design
+Getting started: How to begin with UX design

-For companies, UX starts with an honest audit of the current situation, for those interested in careers, with targeted learning and portfolio development.
+For companies, UX starts with an honest audit of the current situation; for those interested in a career, it starts with targeted learning and portfolio building.

 Getting started with UX design for companies

-Start with a UX audit of your existing website or app and invite five customers to complete typical tasks while you observe.
-You'll be surprised how many problems you discover in two hours.
+Start with a UX audit of your existing website or app.
+Invite five customers to complete typical tasks while you observe.
+You’ll be surprised how many problems you discover in two hours.

 Simple tools provide immediate insights:

-- Hotjar shows you where users click and cancel
+- Hotjar shows you where users click and drop off

-- Google Analytics reveals which pages most people opt out of
+- Google Analytics reveals which pages most people exit from

-- Surveys with three simple questions — “What are you looking for here?” , “Do you think so?” and “What frustrates you?”
+- Surveys with three simple questions — “What are you looking for here?”, “Can you find it?” and “What frustrates you?”

 Set priorities according to the “quick wins” principle.
 Problems that affect many users and are easy to solve come first.
-Clearer button labels or a tidy form are often enough for measurable improvements.
+Clearer button labels or a tidied-up form are often enough for measurable improvements.

-Getting started with UX design for those interested in careers
+Getting started with UX design for career changers

 The best way to learn UX design is through practice, not theory.
-Get started with free resources:
+Start with free resources:

 - Google UX Design Certificate on Coursera